 The mission of the BGH Foundation is to increase representation and empower Black girls and women in the field of information security and cyber security through skills training, mentoring, resume review, and access to low-cost resources in an inclusive environment.
 The vision of The BGH Foundation is to promote a diverse and inclusive cyber industry where Black women are represented in all levels of cybersecurity, including technical, leadership, and executive roles.

 BGH Foundation offers accelerated training programs in ethical hacking, network penetration testing, penetration testing, and study groups for many of the industry’s leading certifications, including the Security+, eJPT, PNPT, and CISSP.
 We also provide hands-on skills workshops and Security+ certification to high school students to help provide STEM outreach and exposure to the next generation of cyber professionals.
 BGH Foundation is open to all and takes pride in its reputation as a safe space for all in the cybersecurity industry.

 Black Girls Hack (BGH) was founded by Tennisha Martin, a black girl from Washington D.C.
 Tennisha has been working in the IT space for over 15 years.
-Tennisha currently works as a Senior Principal Consultant doing Consulting and Engineering work for the government sector.
+Tennisha currently works as a Manager for Data Analytics and a Penetration Tester.
 Mrs. Martin has a Masters in Cybersecurity from The Johns Hopkins University and a Masters in Digital Forensics from the University of Maryland.
 She is also an alumnus of Carnegie Mellon University’s Electrical and Computer Engineering program.
-Tennisha has 20 years of teaching through tutoring experience.
-She also has a passion for education.
-Her goal with BGH is to provide information, resources, and training to help increase the number of black women in the cybersecurity field.